breathe-easy-events/sheffield.breathe-easy.uk/src/index.md

 ### Cleaner air in shared spaces

-Our lending library supports community groups, organisers, and venues to make practical improvements to indoor air quality, reducing the risk of Covid transmission and increasing accessibility.
+Our lending library supports community groups, organisers, and venues to make practical improvements to indoor air quality, reducing the risk of infection transmission and increasing accessibility.

 In 2025 we reached an important milestone with the launch of our air purifier lending library.